 If you know the name of a product, for instance, and you want to quickly determine its price, simply enter the product name into Excel and VLOOKUP will find the price for you.
-To the novice Excel user, however, setting up VLOOKUP can look like an intimidating process -- but it needn't be.
+To the novice Excel user, setting up VLOOKUP can look like an intimidating process — but it needn't be.
 Just follow our step-by-step tutorial on how to use VLOOKUP in Excel today.